asimwe1/rust_chatapp/README.md

   * **Tested:** You must add (and pass) convincing tests for any functionality you add.
   * **Focused:** Your code should do what it's supposed to do and nothing more.

 All pull requests are code reviewed and tested by the CI.
+Note that unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Rocket by you shall be dual licensed under the MIT License and Apache License, Version 2.0, without any additional terms or conditions.

 ## Performance